robbee72/One/README.md

 The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.

 We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
 For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
-Colocation also helps find tests more quickly in larger projects.
+Colocation also helps find tests more quickly in larger products.

 ### Command Line Interface